-The management team of the Ministry should ensure that a planned mechanism is in place to periodically assess the success and/or failure of the key policy initiatives/policies/programmes/ projects of the Ministry and its portfolio Departments and Agencies so as to determine the status of the Ministry in achieving its overall desired organisational outcomes.
-The timing for undertaking evaluations should be considered in tandem with the stage of implementation of each key initiative (policy/programme/project).
+The management team of the Ministry should ensure that a planned mechanism is in place to periodically assess the success and/or failure of the key programmes/sub-programmes/major activities of the Ministry and its portfolio Departments and Agencies so as to determine the status of the Ministry in achieving its overall desired organisational outcomes.
+The timing for undertaking evaluations should be considered in tandem with the stage of implementation of each key initiative (programme/sub-programme).
 Therefore, an initial (ex-ante) evaluation can be undertaken at the commencement of an initiative to focus on its relevance; a mid-term/formative evaluation should be undertaken to focus on the relevance, effectiveness and efficiency of the initiative to focus on effectiveness and sustainability; and an impact (ex-post/summative) evaluation, focusing on impact and sustainability, should be undertaken after 2 to 5 years of completing the implementation of the initiative.

-A detailed Evaluation Framework (see Evaluation Plan at Annex F2 in the revised Strategic Business Plan Template) should be developed to schedule periodic assessments of the Ministry's key initiatives (programmes/projects).
+A detailed Evaluation Framework (see Evaluation Plan at Annex F2 in the revised Strategic Business Plan Template) should be developed to schedule periodic assessments of the Ministry's key initiatives (programmes/sub-programmes).